This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 To say I was really impressed with the boats they build there would be the understatement of the year.
 It was awesome and I feel fortunate that Jason and the gang let me see it all up close.

-Remember, Montana Boatbuilders sells completed, custom made to order boats, pre-cut kits and complete, detailed plans.
+Remember, Cajune Boatbuilders sells completed, custom made to order boats, pre-cut kits and complete, detailed plans.
 On their website, you will also find a link to their boat builder’s forum where builders ask questions, share tips, photos before, during and after their builds.

 Check them out.
 I’ll bet Jason would let you stop by yourself.